-- ► This protocol describes a prospective cohort study of patients with prostate cancer, expected to reflect the contemporary patterns of diagnosis and treatment in developed countries. - Cognitive impairment will be characterised regarding its severity and possible aetiologies through neuropsychological and clinical evaluations. - Short-term and long-term effects as well as mediators of the effect of androgen deprivation therapy on cognitive performance will be analysed. - ➤ A longitudinal remote monitoring tool of cognitive function will be used, in addition to state-of-the-art methods, which allows for more frequent standardised evaluations, while reducing learning effects of repeated measurements. - Only a measure of overall cognitive function will be obtained from all participants and multiple cognitive domains will only be evaluated in patients with probable cognitive impairment.
+- This protocol describes a prospective cohort study of patients with prostate cancer, expected to reflect the contemporary patterns of diagnosis and treatment in developed countries. - Cognitive impairment will be characterised regard-ing its severity and possible aetiologies through neuropsychological and clinical evaluations. - Short-term and long-term effects as well as mediators of the effect of androgen deprivation therapy on cognitive performance will be analysed. - A longitudinal remote monitoring tool of cogni-tive function will be used, in addition to state-ofthe-art methods, which allows for more frequent standardised evaluations, while reducing learning effects of repeated measurements. - Only a measure of overall cognitive function will be obtained from all participants and multiple cognitive domains will only be evaluated in patients with probable cognitive impairment.

-death from cancer among men, with nearly 1.3 million new cases and 359 thousand deaths estimated in 2018 worldwide.
+Protected by copyright, including for uses related to text and data mining, AI training, death from cancer among men, with nearly 1.3 million new cases and 359 thousand deaths estimated in 2018 worldwide.
 In recent decades, prostate cancer incidence has been heavily influenced by diagnoses following prostate-specific antigen testing of asymptomatic individuals and by the detection of latent cancer in tissue removed during prostatectomy or autopsy.
-At the same time, prostate cancer mortality has been decreasing in many countries, which has been linked to earlier diagnosis because of extensive use of prostate-specific antigen screening, and improved treatment including radical prostatectomy, hormonal therapy and radiation therapy.
-2'3 Increases in prostate cancer survival4 require a comprehensive assessment of the burden of cancer, due to the disease, treatment and sequelae.56 last from 6 to 36 months, on an intermittent basis or continue indefinitely.
-The use of androgen deprivation therapy and its impact on cognitive function has been assessed, both in prospective studies evaluating cognitive performance using neuropsychological tests and in large retrospective studies reporting the risk of dementia or of Alzheimer's disease in patients with prostate cancer according to androgen deprivation therapy exposure.
-10-12 However, methodological heterogeneity does not allow for the direct comparison of results, and shortcomings of the study designs, including small sample sizes, short follow-up periods or limited quality of information on cognitive status, as well as residual confounding, preclude more robust conclusions on this topic.
-10 Also, in addition to the possible direct effect of androgen deprivation therapy on cognitive function due to the drop in serum testosterone and its biological activity in certain areas of the brain, 13 hormonal changes may also cause metabolic alterations, 14 with an increase in cardiovascular risk factors, such as an increase in insulin resistance, serum cholesterol and triglycerides or anaemia, 15 which in turn are associated to cognitive decline.
-16-19 This possible indirect effect may take longer to manifest in the brain than the direct decrease in testosterone serum levels, and it may be related to the development of dementia.
+At the same time, prostate cancer mortality has been decreasing in many countries, which has been linked to earlier diagnosis because of extensive $\boldsymbol{\hat{G}}$ use of prostate-specific antigen screening, g and improved treatment including radical prostatectomy, hormonal therapy and radiation therapy.
+Increases in prostate cancer survival require a comprehensive assessment of the burden of cancer, due to the disease, treatment and sequelae.

+Androgen deprivation therapy is used in the treatment of approximately half of all patients with prostate cancer, and it may last from 6 to 36 months, on an intermittent basis or continue indefinitely.
+The use of androgen deprivation therapy and its impact on cognitive function has been assessed, both in prospective studies evaluating cognitive performance using neuropsychological tests and in large retrospective studies reporting the risk of dementia or of Alzheimer's disease in patients with prostate cancer according to androgen deprivation therapy exposure.10-12 However, methodological heterogeneity does not allow for the direct comparison of results, and shortcomings of the study designs, including small sample sizes, short follow-up periods or limited quality of information on cognitive status, as well as residual confounding, preclude more robust conclusions on this topic.
+Also, in addition to the possible direct effect of androgen deprivation therapy on cognitive function due to the drop in serum testosterone and its biological activity in certain areas of the brain, hormonal changes may also cause metabolic alterations, with an increase in cardiovascular risk factors, such as an increase in insulin resistance, serum cholesterol and triglycerides or anaemia, which in turn are associated to cognitive decline.16-19 This possible indirect effect may take longer to manifest in the brain than the direct decrease in testosterone serum levels, and it may be related to the development of dementia.
 The potential mediator effect of these biochemical and haematological parameters has not been studied.
 Prospective investigations including an accurate characterisation of the cognitive performance of patients with prostate cancer proposed for different types of treatment, and analyses accounting for distinct causal pathways may contribute to a better understanding of the effects of prostate cancer and its treatments on cognitive decline.